Running the Analysis

 library(pacta.multi.loanbook)

-config_path <- "config.yml"
+config_path <- "path/to/config.yml"

 This allows you passing the relevant config information easily to each of the four main functions.